Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 The reports of Parietex hernia mesh complications and side effects include severe discomfort, chronic pain, and even more serious injuries requiring hospital visits and additional surgeries.

-Below we provide detailed information on the Parietex (aka Pariatex and Paratex) mesh product and hernia mesh lawsuits over its side-effects.
-We cover everything from the manufacturing of the Parietex hernia mesh, potential side effects and medical issues, the potential for a recall, and ongoing lawsuits and settlements.
+Below we provide detailed information on the Parietex (aka Pariatex and Paratex) mesh product and hernia mesh lawsuits over its side effects.
+We cover everything from the manufacturing of the Parietex hernia mesh, potential side effects, medical issues, the potential for a recall, and ongoing lawsuits and settlements.

 Get a FREE Case Review